Neviim Rishonim:

 4:36 And he called Geichazi (גחזי), and said:

 "Call this Shunammite.
 So he called her.
-And when she was come in unto him, he said, Take up thy son."
+And when she was come in to him, he said, Take up your son."

 4:37 Then she went in, and fell at his feet, and bowed herself to the ground, and took up her son, and went out.

-4:39 And one went out into the field to gather herbs, and found a wild vine, and gathered thereof wild gourds his lap full, and came and shred [them] into the pot of pottage: for they knew [them] not.
+4:39 So one went out into the field to gather herbs, and found a wild vine, and gathered from it a lapful of wild gourds, and came and sliced them into the pot of stew, though they did not know what they were.

-4:40 So they poured out for the men to eat.
-And it came to pass, as they were eating of the pottage, that they cried out, and said, O [thou] man of Elohim (אלהים), [there is] death in the pot.
-And they could not eat [thereof].
+4:40 Then they served it to the men to eat.
+Now it happened, as they were eating the stew, that they cried out and said, "Man of Elohim (אלהים), there is death in the pot!"
+And they could not eat it.

 4:41 But he said: